 Please discuss the innovation being introduced by the program.
-Innovation is typically understood as the successful introduction of something new, useful, and appropriate to the community's situation or condition; for example introducing new methods, techniques, or practices or new or improved products and services.
+Innovation is typically understood as the successful introduction of something new, useful, and appropriate to the community's situation or condition; for example, introducing new methods, techniques, or practices or new or improved products and services.

 It can also be an improvement of something already existing.
 The innovation may be in the program itself, or in the processes used in implementing the program.
 If a similar concept has already been introduced or is used elsewhere, kindly explain the value added by the program for it to be deemed innovative.
+Likewise, if a program is an implementation of an existing law and/or national program, describe what sets it apart from other LGUs' regular delivery of mandates and functions.